DoeringChristian/drjit/docs/freeze.rst

 page, changing literal values can cause re-compilation of the kernel and result in a significant performance bottleneck.
 However, the first two steps of tracing the Python code and generating the intermediary representation can still be expensive.
+When a lot of Python code has to be traced, such as custom Python functions, the GIL has to be locked multiple times.
+Similarely, when tracing virtual function calls of many instances of custom plugins, these functions can cause a large performance overhead.
 This feature tries to address this performance bottleneck, by introducing the :py:func:`drjit.freeze` decorator.
 If a function is annotated with this decorator, Dr.Jit will try to cache the tracing and assembly steps as well.
 When a frozen function is called the first time, Dr.Jit will analyze the inputs, and then trace the function once, capturing all kernels lauched.
 On subsequent calls to the function Dr.Jit will try to find previous recordings with compatible input layouts.
 If such a recording is found, it will be launched instead of re-tracing the function.
 This skips tracing and assembly of kernels, as well as compilation, reducing the time spent not executing kernels.

 .. code-block:: python